Fu Zhensong: Military career

 In 1920 Fu joined the central army.
 The then Brigade Commander (later General), Li Jinglin (“Miracle sword" Li) made Fu head of the 100 person strong martial arts company after he demonstrated tiger fist, leopard fist, connected fist, bagua “cyclone", broadsword and bagua “four sided" spear.
-Li Jinglin had also learned sword from Sung Wei-I, and so he taught Fu further sword techniques.
+Li Jinglin had also learned sword from Song Weiyi, and so he taught Fu further sword techniques.
 In 1926 the company transferred to Beijing.
-During a martial arts demonstration, “God spear" Li used his famous spear and Fu used his “four faced" bagua spear in a friendly bout.
+During a martial arts demonstration, "God spear" Li used his famous spear and Fu used his "four faced" bagua spear in a friendly bout.
 The match ended in a draw.
 This increased Fu's fame and both men exchanged their knowledge of spear tactics.
-Fu Chen Sung was married to Han Kun Ru, who practiced the spear and had a powerful technique.
+Fu Zhensong was married to Han Kun Ru, who practiced the spear and had a powerful technique.
 Her father was also a famous kung fu master in China.

-In Beijing, Fu met Sun Lu-t'ang, Yang Chengfu, and many other skilled practitioners, with whom he exchanged knowledge.
+In Beijing, Fu met Sun Lutang, Yang Chengfu, and many other skilled practitioners, with whom he exchanged knowledge.
 This exchange continued when the Central Guoshu Institute (Central Martial Arts Academy) was founded in Nanjing.
-After heavy competition, Fu Chen Sung was made Chief Instructor of baguazhang, emphasizing in his teachings fast precise footwork and waist strength.
-It was here that he taught Sun Lu-t'ang the Wudang sword and in exchange, Sun Lu-t'ang taught him the Sun-style of Xingyiquan and T'ai chi ch'uan.
+After heavy competition, Fu Zhensong was made Chief Instructor of baguazhang, emphasizing in his teachings fast precise footwork and waist strength.
+It was here that he taught Sun Luntang the Wudang sword and in exchange, Sun taught him the Sun-style of Xingyiquan and tai chi.